Have a cuppa ...

 I turned my head and the window of a blue Mitsubishi Pajero slid down.

-“Get in.
-I’ll take you home,” Peter Beresford yelled through the window.
-He was an American consultant, spending three months setting up the computer accounting program for the bank.
-We worked together, deciding what information he needed.
+"Get in.
+I’ll take you home," Peter Beresford yelled through the window.
+He was an American consultant, spending three months overhauling the computer accounting program for the bank.
+His cubicle was beside mine.
 He was into his second week.

 He leaned over and opened the passenger door.